-Marcel is a brand new script typeface from P22 in the tradition of the P22 Cezanne and P22 Dearest typefaces.
-P22 Marcel is available as a basic font or as a Pro font with over 1300 characters packed with OpenType features.
-Marcel was also just chosen as one of the distinguished faces awarded a prize in the current TDC typeface competition.
+P22 Marcel is a new script typeface from P22 in the tradition of the P22 Cezanne and P22 Dearest typefaces.
+Marcel is available as a basic font or as a Pro font with over 1300 characters packed with OpenType features.
+Marcel was also chosen as one of the distinguished faces awarded a prize from the TDC typeface competition.

-A more comprehensive backstory on the making of this font is featured on this Behance page and featured on Print Magazine's Daily Heller column.
+A more comprehensive backstory on the making of this P22 Marcel is featured on our Behance page and is featured on Print Magazine's Daily Heller collumn.

 Please login to post a comment

 Very unique blog I have to say!
 Great work and thanks from http://cardd.co/Posted by Mason Dyson | on Monday, September 14th, 2020

 Very cool, I like such sincere, and in your case, informative posts.
 I try to develop in many ways, because it is interesting to me.
 I am also interested in my own skill in writing awesome essays, I recommend https://papersowl.com/examples/fahrenheit-451/ to read the cool materials about Fahrenheit 451 in Essays, in a variety of suggested samples.
 Also on the site there is help in writing such works, be sure to try, good luck to everyone!